 I want to be an ML!

-If there is an ML vacancy, the remaining MLs will ask for applications and choose between them.
+If there is an ML vacancy, the remaining MLs will ask first look to promote a current minion.
 Being a minion is the best way to develop your leadership skills and show that you’ll be a good fit for the job.

 What would I be expected to do?

 All kinds of stuff!
 Including but not limited to…

 Running write-ins, both assisting attending MLs and hosting an event of their own.

 - Contact the venue to make/confirm reservations, as necessary.

 - Plan to get to the location a few minutes early and scope out table space.

-- Wear your shirt so that participants can find the write-in.
+- Wear your shirt/lanyard so that participants can find the write-in.
 Keep an eye out for people arriving and flag them down.
-Welcome the newcomers.
-Help people squeeze into the tables and find plugs.
+Welcome newcomers.
+Help people find tables and plugs.
 You’re the host of the event.

 - Moderate the word wars throughout the event.